 More Dims added

 These would not be planned ahead of time, this is just an example of the flow.
 You start with a data set.
 Maybe, just a table loaded with transactional data and some logic to create certain metrics.
 Your users can look at it and verify it contains most of what they need.
-Maybe in Sprint 2, you need to adjust this data set.
+In Sprint 2, maybe you need to adjust this data set.

 Sprint three you start dimensionalizing the dataset.
 Sprint 4 you add more dimensions.
 Sprint 5 create the metadata, and show the users how certain things will roll-up, or what the self-service layer may look like.
 Then finally Sprint 6, you start iterating on dashboards.